 What type of account?

 Let’s start with account types.
 If you hold foreign stocks in a non-registered (taxable) account, withholding taxes always apply: if a company pays a 20-cent dividend each quarter, only 17 cents ends up in your account.
-The good news is you can recover some or all of it by claiming a foreign tax credit on your return.
-(This can be complex, and I’m unable to provide detailed instructions for recovering withholding taxes.
-If the amounts are significant, you should consult a professional for help.)
+The good news is the amount you paid will appear on your T3 and T5 slips and you can recover some or all of it by claiming a foreign tax credit on your return.

 The other key point is that Canada has tax treaties with the US and many other countries that have agreed to waive withholding taxes on stocks held in registered retirement accounts, including RRSPs, RRIFs and Locked-In Retirement Accounts (LIRAs).